avaje-deprecated/docker-run-tile/README.md

 - Add the tile to pom.xml build / plugins

-### Add docker-run.properties
+### 1. Add docker-run.properties

 Add docker-run.properties to src/test/resources

 This defines the configuration for which containers to start and stop as part of the build.
+We can start DB's like Postgres but could also manage containers for ElasticSearch, Redis etc.

-### Add tile to pom.xml
+### 2. Add tile to pom.xml

 ```xml
 <plugin>